tommy3001/blog_project3001_org/intronumpy.rst

 Matplotlib
 ==========

 `Matplotlib <http://matplotlib.org>`_   is a python 2D and 3D plotting library which you can directly implement in your python programs.
-In the backside of this Web application it is also implemented.

 "You can generate plots, histograms, power spectra, bar charts, errorcharts, scatterplots, etc, with just a few lines of code. " [matplotlib]